+Out-of-School Suspension

-Out-of-School Suspension: An assigned number of days that a student is removed from school.
+An assigned number of days that a student is removed from school.
 If a student is suspended, he/she may not appear on school grounds for any purpose during the school day, participate in, or attend any extra-curricular activities during the period of suspension.
 Students on all types of suspensions are responsible for any missed work.
+Teachers may elect to assign extra work to students who are on any type suspension, at the teacher's discretion.
+Missed, makeup, or extra work will be provided to the student at the convenience and discretion of the teacher(s) and/or building administrator(s).